borealbirds/cawa-bcr-14/README.md

 Westwood, AR, Lambert, JD, Reitsma, LR, Stralberg D. In Press.
 Prioritizing areas for land conservation and forest management planning for the threatened Canada Warbler (Cardellina canadensis) in the Atlantic Northern Forest of Canada.
 Diversity.

-Two prior reports relating to this work have been published, including one on [habitat management guidelines for the Canada Warbler] (https://zenodo.org/record/2435733) and [prioritizing areas for conservation and management for the Canada Warbler] (https://zenodo.org/record/3251109).
+Two prior reports relating to this work have been published, including one on [habitat management guidelines for the Canada Warbler](https://zenodo.org/record/2435733) and [prioritizing areas for conservation and management for the Canada Warbler](https://zenodo.org/record/3251109).

 This github repository includes data and code only: Please refer to the paper and reports for explanations of variables, interpretations, and updates.
 The methodology on this page is that used in Westwood et al. 2020 Diversity.
-The methodology used in the report can be found [here] (/High Branch Conservation Reports/CAWA BCR14 Zonation report - metadata and workflow).
+The methodology used in the report can be found [here](/High Branch Conservation Reports/CAWA BCR14 Zonation report - metadata and workflow).

 _Project collaborators:_
 Alana Westwood (PI), alana.westwood@hotmail.com